 Possible Solutions to the Problem

-There are so many moving parts to the new definition.
-An efficient solution long term is to adopt a rule that allows non-credentialed supervisors with equivalent experience and training in clinical supervision.
+1) adopts a rule that allows non-credentialed supervisors with equivalent experience and training in clinical supervision.
 Something that allows the board greater discretion in enforcing the rule.
-All of those moving parts would then become moot.

-The board retains the new definition.
+2) The board strictly enforces the new rule.
 This will close the door on many out of state applicants.